dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ]
 ```

-If part of page content changes based, for example, on authenticated user, then this approach won't work.
+If for example page content changes are based on authenticated user, then this approach won't work.
 To solve this
 problem you should use one of the approaches described below.

 ### Template fragment caching

-In the previous part of this guide, I described that QuerySet objects are lazy and SQL requests were delayed as far as possible.
+In the previous part of this guide, I mentioned that QuerySet objects are lazy and SQL requests are delayed as long as possible.
-We can take advantage of this and cache template fragments, that let us avoid SQL requests for cache TTL. `cache` template
+We can take the advantage of this and cache template fragments, that will let us to avoid SQL requests for cache TTL. `cache` template
 tag is provided for this:

 ```html